The multi currency account – simple, flexible, cost-effective

 A foreign currency account is created by the traditional house bank as a separate account.
 As a rule, this account is set up for one currency only.
 Thus, you receive one complete account including IBAN, but also administrative expenses and corresponding fees for each foreign currency.
 Especially for small and medium-sized enterprises (SMEs) with a lot of business and trading links abroad, this is anything but an ideal solution.

 A multi currency account is different.
 This is a FinTech solution that often specializes specifically on the needs of SMEs.
-The possibilities and advantages compared to a standard foreign currency account can hardly be listed all: Free money transfer, simplified and cheaper currency exchange, low or no administrative expenses, centralized currency management, and local incoming payments without intermediary banks, to name just a few.
+The possibilities and advantages of a multi currency business account compared to a standard foreign currency account can hardly be listed all: Free money transfer, simplified and cheaper currency exchange, low or no administrative expenses, centralized currency management, and local incoming payments without intermediary banks, to name just a few.

 What does a multi currency account cost?